elijahmont3x/blue-green-deploy/README.md

 ## How It Works

-This system sits alongside your application and works with your existing `docker-compose.yml` and `Dockerfile`:
+This system is installed on your production server and works with your existing `docker-compose.yml` and `Dockerfile`:

 1. It creates environment-specific versions of your Docker Compose setup
 2. It configures Nginx as a load balancer in front of your application
 3. It manages which environment receives traffic and at what percentage
 4. It orchestrates the deployment, testing, and cutover process

-Here's how the system modifies your infrastructure:
+Here's how the system modifies your server infrastructure:

 ```
 Before:                         After: